 6. Choose Your Ceiling

 You have three options here: sheetrock, ceiling tiles or painting.
 “Ceiling tiles can be extremely useful in the basement,” says Pantazes, since they make it easy to access water or sewer pipes and electric lines.
 But, he adds, “ceiling tiles are somewhat troublesome to install—they need to be done right and perfectly square.”
 Sheetrocking is cheaper, says Pantazes, but cutting into the sheetrock later for any repairs is a pain.
-The simplest?
+The simplest for your finished basement?
 Painting, if you don’t mind the rehabbed-industrial look—and you can do it yourself.